Spatial partitioning for collision detection

 \[ \begin{aligned} \text{Total comparisons} &= \frac{N(N + 1)}{2} \\ &= \frac{1000 \times 1001}{2} \\ &= \frac{1001000}{2} \\ &= 500500 \end{aligned} \]

-The major downside of this approach is that we have no idea which objects are worth checking.
-We could, in theory, compute every possible distance and perform collision detection on the entire set—but that would be wildly inefficient.
-There has to be a better way to query nearby objects without sacrificing performance this severely.
-What we want is, at worst, an $ O(N ) $ operation that tells us exactly who’s nearby.
+The major downside is that we do not know which objects are worth checking.
+We could compute every distance and run collision checks on everything, but that is very inefficient.
+We need a better way to query nearby objects.
+Ideally, we want an $ O(N ) $ operation that tells us who is nearby.

 Useful data structures